 - Applications Deadline: August 8, 2018

-- Course Level: Scholarships are available to pursue the Masters degree programme.
+- Course Level: The studentships are available to pursue the Masters degree programme.

-- Study Subject: Scholarships are awarded in the field of Fine Arts.
+- Study Subject: The studentships are awarded in the field of Fine Arts.
 An MFA is a Level 9 Masters degree that is studio or practice based.
 At NCAD MFAs are two years, taught studio programmes offered in both Design and Fine Art.

-- Scholarship Award: The scholarship is offered through the School of Fine Art at NCAD and represents an opportunity for the recipient artists to work with the National Forensic Medical Hospital (NFMH) in a period that covers the hospital’s relocation from its current location in Dundrum to its future new build facility at Portrane in North Dublin.
-This is the third (of three) Masters scholarships to be awarded – each of two years duration.
+- Scholarship Award: The grant is offered through the School of Fine Art at NCAD and represents an opportunity for the recipient artists to work with the National Forensic Medical Hospital (NFMH) in a period that covers the hospital’s relocation from its current location in Dundrum to its future new build facility at Portrane in North Dublin.
+This is the third (of three) masters programmes to be awarded – each of two years duration.

-The scholarship is undertaken through the structure of the MFA Fine Art and the MFA Digital Art Masters programmes at NCAD.
+The grant is undertaken through the structure of the MFA Fine Art and the MFA Digital Art Masters programmes at NCAD.

-- Nationality: This scholarship is available for international students.
+- Nationality: this application is available for international students.

 - Number of Scholarships: Numbers not given